-- 4.17 All possible normal operating modes of the plant (e.g. start-up, power operation, shutdown, refuelling, maintenance) should be considered in the process of identifying relevant event sequences, including operating modes with an open containment. - 4.18 All plant locations and buildings where nuclear fuel is stored should be considered in the process of identifying relevant plant event sequences, including the spent fuel pool.
+4.164.17 All possible normal operating modes of the plant (e.g. start-up, power operation, shutdown, refuelling, maintenance), including operating modes with an open containment, should be considered in the process of identifying relevant event sequences, including operating modes with an open containment.

+4.174.18 All plant locations and buildings where nuclear fuel is stored (including the spent fuel pool) should be considered in the process of identifying relevant plant event sequences; including the spent fuel pool.